Skip to content

-The city of Bordeaux is a very attractive tourist destination in France.
+Bordeaux is a very attractive tourist destination in France.
 It is located on the southwestern side of France on the Garonne River.
-Bordeaux city is called the Port of the Moon because of a crescent-shaped curve on the Garonne River, and this made its trade flourish.
-It is one of the most famous cities in the world after Paris, and it is about 562 km from the city of lights.
+Bordeaux is called the Port of the Moon because of a crescent-shaped curve on the Garonne River, which made its trade flourish.
+It is one of the most famous cities in the world after Paris, and it is about 562 km from the City of Lights.

-Bordeaux has a great history, it is where many nobles lived and it owns the largest ancient palaces of kings and nobles.
-Many of these palaces were announced as world heritage sites by UNESCO in 1998 and it contains more than 350 buildings classified as historical monuments.
+Bordeaux has a great history.
+It is where many nobles lived, and it owns the largest ancient palaces of kings and nobles.
+Many of these palaces were announced as world heritage sites by UNESCO in 1998, and they contain more than 350 buildings classified as historical monuments.

 Bordeaux